Morgan Stanley lifts The Goodyear Tire & Rubber Company [GT] price estimate. Who else is bullish?

-The Goodyear Tire & Rubber Company [NASDAQ: GT] gained 0.85% on the last trading session, reaching $15.39 price per share at the time.
+The Goodyear Tire & Rubber Company [NASDAQ: GT] price plunged by -2.10 percent to reach at -$0.34.
 The company report on August 24, 2021 that North American Crane Bureau Expands Relationship with Goodyear into 2022 and Builds New Relationship with L’Air.

 North American Crane Bureau Group (NACB), a subsidiary of ProBility Media Corp, (OTCPK: PBYA), an education company building the first full-service training and career advancement brand for the skilled trades, extends relationship with Goodyear Tire & Rubber Company (NASDAQ: GT) to include additional programs for the end of 2021 and into 2022.